Agricultural BMP Cost-Share Program

 Cost-Share or Tax-Credit Rates

-This program requires testing the soil when the corn is 8-15 inches in height at the whorl, which allows nitrogen to be applied just ahead of the plant’s peak demand.
-Test results indicate the available amount of nitrogen and can be used to determine how much nitrogen should be side dressed.
+This program requires testing the soil when the corn is 8-15 inches in height at the whorl, which allows nitrate to be applied just ahead of the plant’s peak demand.
+Test results indicate the available amount of nitrogen and can be used to determine how much nitrate should be side dressed.

 Eligible Components